 - Look at the waiting period before finalising a plan

 - Cancer is also covered as a rider under critical illness in life insurance plan.
 Understand the differences between cancer plan and Critical Illness Plan.
-Critical illness plan covers expensive treatments related to critical diseases like major organ failures, cardiac arrest, stroke, total blindness, deafness, etc. But it covers only early stage cancer and it does not waive off premium after that.
-So, you may not get a comprehensive package if the treatment requires a big amount to be paid
+Critical illness plan covers expensive treatments related to critical diseases like major organ failures, cardiac arrest, stroke, total blindness, deafness, etc. But a rider covers only early stage cancer and after diagnosis, premium might not be waived off.
+So, you might not get a comprehensive package if the treatment needs a big amount

 Advantages of Buying Cancer Insurance Plan